 And now - all of the best cheese board pairings, explained!

 How to cut it?
 Get guests started by slicing off just a few wedges to show them how it's done, and leave a small cheese knife nearby.
 Leave it upright so that the rind is on the top - whole small wheels look especially pretty.

-Pairings: There’s a reason why baked brie is so popular – brie pairs amazingly well with all things sweet.
-Look for sweet jams like fig and raspberry – or even apple butter.
-Candied walnuts or pecans also make an incredible pairing while adding some crunch to the creamy cheese.
+Pairings: There's a reason why baked brie is so popular - brie pairs amazingly well with all things sweet.
+Look for sweet jams like fig and raspberry - or even apple butter.
+Candied nuts, or even honeyed hazelnuts, also make an incredible pairing while adding some crunch to the creamy cheese.